Yazwh0/BitMagic.Examples/Ca65Application/readme.md

 You will need a install of `cc65` installed on your machine, with `ca65` and `ld65` being in the path.
 Please see the `tasks.json` file to see how these are used.

+*Please note, this may not be the best practice for building applications using ca65.
+Its a quick example that people can get running without a large toolchain.*

 ## Extension Activation

 There is empty file `blank.bmasm` which is included to activate the BitMagic extension.